 A study in the American Journal of Drug and Alcohol Abuse found that people who were confronted about their addictions were more likely to stay sober than people who were not confronted.
 The study doesn’t point out, however, how many confrontations were needed in order for people to see the need to change their ways.
 Some people might have been convinced after that very first talk.
 Others might have needed multiple chats before they could really see how much their addictions were hurting others and why they needed to change.
 If the person refuses care the first time, perhaps a second talk will do the trick.
 Perhaps a third talk will be needed.
 Families shouldn’t give up, no matter what.
 Treatment works, and people can be persuaded to make the needed changes.

-If you’d like to learn more about holding an intervention, or you need help finding the right interventionist or family mediator to help your family reach out to someone in need, please call us.
-We maintain an extensive database full of the names and contact numbers of professionals who are willing to help.
+If you’d like to learn more about holding an intervention, or you need help finding the right interventionist or family mediator to help your family reach out to someone in need, please call us (frn_phone).
+We maintain an regularly vetted database of intervention professionals and non-profits who are willing to help across the nation.